 Our directors, executive officers and principal stockholders beneficially own a significant percentage of our common stock and preferred stock.
 They also have, through the exercise or conversion of certain securities, the right to acquire additional common stock.
-As a result, these stockholders, if acting together, have the ability to control or otherwise significantly influence the outcome of corporate actions requiring shareholder approval.
+As a result, these stockholders, if acting together, have the ability to significantly influence the outcome of corporate actions requiring shareholder approval.
 Additionally, this concentration of ownership may have the effect of delaying or preventing a change in control of SIGA.
-At April 8, 2004, directors, officers and principal stockholders beneficially owned approximately 50.2% of our outstanding capital stock.
+At November 10, 2004, directors, officers and principal stockholders beneficially owned approximately 48.7% of our stock.